aurthconan/fanLens/README.md

 How to build
 -------
-Sadly I did not have time to do a better build script yet (maybe GNU automake or cmake in the future).
+~~Sadly I did not have time to do a better build script yet (maybe GNU automake or cmake in the future).~~ I implement a primitive cmake script to the code, and may requires some knowledge on CMake to make it works on other system.
+Also be noticed that currently CMake script only works on GNU compiler ( some compiler flags is GNU specific ).

 I'll list dependency here:
  - FreeImageFilm needs libfreeimage